Rosminians: Further information

 The institute is governed by a provost-general chosen by elected members.
 He has full powers except for a few exceptional cases.
 The institute is divided into provinces.
 The Provincial Superior of the Gentili Province which covers England and Wales, Ireland, the United States and New Zealand is Father David Myers.

 The main houses in Italy are Monte Calvario, which has long been both a novitiate and house of theological study; the college founded in 1839 for young boys at Stresa, and the large college for older ones at Domodossola built in 1873.
-The care of the Sanctuary of S. Michele della Chiusa, an ancient abbey on a steep mountain-peak near Turin, was accepted in 1835.
+The care of the Sanctuary of S. Michele della Chiusa, an ancient abbey on a steep mountain peak near Turin, was accepted in 1835.

 The founding of the English province is inseparably linked with the names of Luigi Gentili and Ambrose de Lisle.
 They were sent by Rosmini in 1835 with two companions to teach both lay and church students.
 Invited to the Midland district, the fathers taught for a while at Old Oscott, and in 1841 opened the mission of Loughborough at St Mary's Church.
-Many converts were made and some missions founded in the neighbourhood, and in 1843 the first public mission ever preached in England was given by Gentili.
+Many converts were made and some missions were founded in the neighbourhood, and in 1843 the first public mission ever preached in England was given by Gentili.
 In the same year at Ratcliffe, near Leicester, the foundations were laid for a novitiate designed by Pugin, but it became a school.

 The Rosminians serve in 15 parishes throughout England and Wales.